ahyconsulting/zivah/about.md

 		</p>

 		<p>
+		{% assign current_year = 'now' | date: "%Y" %}
+		{% assign start_year = 2012 %}
+		{% assign years_passed = current_year | minus: start_year %}
-		I started my journey 7 years back in June 2012.
+		I started my journey {{ years_passed }} years back in June 2012.
 I was a beautician and hair stylist back then.
 Although been into this profession for 6 years, I was facing many challenges.
 I was going through financial instability, a bad relationship, and my introvert nature.
 My business was sinking, and everything was going haywire.
 I had no clarity as to what was to be done regarding personal and professional life.
 		</p>

 		<p>